qrzn23/min/wip/confessions/content.md

 Madame Bovary was assumed to be a provincial Phryne.
 The story of her adultery was condemned as “immoral”, as tending to incite illicit passions.
 Its critics had been simply unable to read the book.
 Flaubert was in reality grinding his heel into the woman's foolish face; he was showing that her conduct was not romantic and voluptuous, but sordid, stupid, bestial and anaphrodisiac.
 What could be more puritanical than Ghosts?
 It is the most frightful indictment of immorality that has ever been penned.
 Yet to the Anglo-Saxon it is “immoral”.
 They don't understand a word, but it makes them think of their own beastliness; with the result that they discuss it furtively, licking their lips, and cry in the market place that it is an offence to their purity.

 I have never been able to comply with these foully perverse conventions.
 I face anything frankly and the phantasm fades.
 I do not permit any author to play on my passions.
 I read a book with my soul, and only those books appeal to me whose authors speak sincerely and sanely such truth as has been given them.
 I utterly loathe the author who practises on popular psychology.
-The sentimentalism of Charles Dickens, the eroticism of D. H. Lawrence, the pornographic religiosity of Mrs. Humphry Ward[1] seem to me to be appeals to the appetites of the unintelligent.
+The sentimentalism of Charles Dickens, the eroticism of D. H. Lawrence, the pornographic religiosity of Mrs. Humphry Ward^[I have never read a word of her.
+But somehow I don't like the idea.] seem to me to be appeals to the appetites of the unintelligent.
 They prostitute their scrap of art exactly as quacks do when they try to persuade people that a pain in the back always means Bright's disease; or that every trifling symptom, from headache to ingrowing toe-nails, is the result of secret vice.

 The plain truth of the matter is that love stories are only fit for the solace of people in the insanity of puberty.
 No healthy adult human being can really care whether so-and-so does or does not succeed in satisfying his physiological uneasiness by the aid of some particular person or not.
 The Woman in White and The Moonstone illustrate the situation with singular clearness.
 Despite the astounding power of Wilkie Collins to draw characters, he cannot make the heroine interesting.
 Laura Fairlie is little better than an imbecile even when not actually suffering from dementia.